 - Hydro is proposing to implement the proposed specifically assigned charges on an interim basis 21 - 22 effective January 1, 2018.
-In this manner, the revenue deficiency or excess revenues related to - specifically assigned charges will not be reflected in the class revenue deficiency.44 Interim 23 - 24 implementation of the specifically assigned charges derived from the 2018 Test Year Cost of
+In this manner, the revenue deficiency or excess revenues related to - specifically assigned charges will not be reflected in the class revenue deficiency.
+Interim 23 - 24 implementation of the specifically assigned charges derived from the 2018 Test Year Cost of

-43 Because CBPP runs its generation to maximum capacity at the request of Hydro, CBPP is currently permitted to exceed its firm demand requirements without paying the non-firm energy price as long as thermal generation is not being operated to meet system energy requirements.
+&lt;sup>43 Because CBPP runs its generation to maximum capacity at the request of Hydro, CBPP is currently permitted to exceed its firm demand requirements without paying the non-firm energy price as long as thermal generation is not being operated to meet system energy requirements.
 Please refer to Section 5.3.1.

-44 In the 2013 GRA, there was a disagreement among Island Industrial Customers on the recovery of revenue deficiency related to specifically assigned charges.
+&lt;sup>44 In the 2013 GRA, there was a disagreement among Island Industrial Customers on the recovery of revenue deficiency related to specifically assigned charges.
 The disagreement related to whether revenue deficiency related to specifically assigned charges should be recovered on a class basis versus an individual customer basis.

-- 1 Service Study will allow the class revenue deficiency for 2019 to be recovered based on a - 2 percentage of the total of demand and energy revenues.
-45
+- 1 Service Study will allow the class revenue deficiency for 2019 to be recovered [] through - 2 demand and energy rate riders.